meilisearch/documentation/learn/contributing/contributing_to_docs.md

 6. Make sure the base repository is `meilisearch/documentation` and the base is `master`.
 Don't worry about the other two boxes—they automatically target the changes you just made.
 7. Below, you can see the changes you made compared to the master branch (what's currently published on docs.meilisearch.com).
 When you're ready, click `Create pull request`.
 8. **Congrats, you made your first PR!** Someone from the documentation team will review your pull request shortly.
 They may ask for changes, so keep an eye on your GitHub notifications.
 9. If everything looks good, your work will be merged into the `master` branch and become part of the official documentation site.
-You are now a MeiliSearch Contributor! 🚀
+You are now a Meilisearch Contributor! 🚀

 ## How we review contributions